Jun-depo/Hypothyroid-Prediction/README.md

 ## The neural network model

-The neural Network classifier (sklearn.neural_network.MLPClassifier) was initially trained on the splited training data set.
+The neural network classifier (sklearn.neural_network.MLPClassifier) was initially trained on the splited training data set.
 The result was decent.
 Try to improved the model, I tried random forest, logistic regression and Naive Bayes.
 That didn't seem to improve the result too much.
 The data is highly unbalanced with 7.9% total class 1, 2 and 3 instances (220).
 The model seems to fit more towards class 0 disease-negative instances (92.1%).
 I recontructed more balanced data under the similar situation for a different project (###link), trained the model with the more balanced data, that significantly improved the model performance.